-Administratively, the county is divided into ten ethnic-based rural majority regions - Afar, Amhara, Benishangul-Gumuz, Gambella, Harari, Oromia, Sidama (became a region in 2020), Southern Nations Nationalities and Peoples (SNNP), Tigray, Somali - and two urban-majority regions - Addis Ababa and Dire Dawa - and is further subdivided into "....62 Zones, 8 Special Weredas and 523 Weredas" [4]
+Nationalities and Peoples (SNNP), Tigray, Somali - and two urban-majority regions - Addis Ababa and Dire Dawa - and is further subdivided into "....62 Zones, 8 Special Weredas and 523 Weredas" [4]

-The largest region Oromia has roughly 35% of the country's population with a total of nearly 40 million people, followed by Amhara Region which has a population of roughly 26% and a total of almost 30 million.
+The largest region Oromia has roughly 35% of the country's population with a total of nearly 42 million people, followed by Amhara Region which has a population of roughly 26% and a total of just over 30 million.
 The population sizes are obtained by multiplying the estimated December 31, 2020 population (116,401,322) by regional percentages calculated off of the 1994 census (the second national census in Ethiopia).
 We have not used results of or percentages from the 2007 census due to clear indications of population undercounts, especially in Amhara Region, but also in Addis Ababa.

-Source: Based on [1] \Note: The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
+Source: Based on [1] Note: The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
 This author believes that the third and last (2007) national census seriously undercounted or intentionally under reported population sizes in Amhara region and in the capital city Addis Ababa.

 An article offering a "concise summary" of the country's history [5] describes Ethiopia as "unique among African countries" adding that "the ancient Ethiopian monarchy maintained its freedom from colonial rule with the exception of the 1936-41 Italian occupation during World War II".
 At the other extreme is its image as a place with enormous suffering and hardship, continually, and shockingly displayed on television screens in most living rooms of the Western world.
 These images relate to the various segments of its population, especially those in the northern and, more recently, the southern and eastern regions, which have repeatedly fallen victim to drought, famine, and war.
-The article goes on to state that a military junta seized power in 1974 but that, buffeted by "..... uprisings, wide-scale drought, and massive refugee problems, the regime was finally toppled in 1991..."
-[5] and was promptly replaced by the EPRDF - the ruling party that was dissolved a quarter century later following the coming to power of Prime Minister Abiy Ahmed in March of 2018.
+The article goes on to state that a military junta seized power in 1974 but that, buffeted by ".... uprisings, wide-scale drought, and massive refugee problems, the regime was finally toppled in 1991..."
+[5] and was promptly replaced by the EPRDF - the ruling party that was dissolved a quartencentury later following the coming to power of Primes Minister Abiy Ahmed in March of 2018.